nk-fouque/resume/README.md

 - fix: A bug fix
 - refactor: Modification of the code without adding features nor bugs (rename, white-space, ...)
 - style: CSS or layout modifications or debug
+- serve: Built the site using serve command, this type of commit doesn't need a subject, normally this should only make modifications in ```docs```

 ## Scope
 - General